okonech/mtg-react-redux/README.md

     iframe on left with scryfall search
         this is in a drawer and can maybe also have a typeahead search drag the result images to the deck editor and it adds the card to the deck

+Give each player an outline color, so cards on the stack are outlined with that player's color